PerpetualCreativity/fire/README.md

 ## installing

+`build.sh [--push]` builds the image (and pushes).

-I recommend using Podman Desktop with the Bootable Containers extension for building the container and the bootc images.
-Instead of building, you can also install ghcr.io/PerpetualCreativity/fire-rpi directly, but I do not recommend this if you are not me since it will automatically update every time I push to the registry :)
+I recommend using Podman Desktop with the Bootable Containers extension for building the bootc images.

 Notes:
-- The Containerfile expects a `vulcan_pubkey` build argument, which will become the authorized ssh public key for the user `vulcan`.
+- The Containerfile expects a `vulcan_pubkey` build argument, which will become the authorized ssh public key for the user `vulcan`. `build.sh` uses `~/.ssh/id_ed25519.pub`.
 - I've been using ext4; if I experiment with others later I will report here. bootc-image-builder supports XFS, ext4, and btrfs for root.
 - Once you create the images, since Raspberry Pi Imager only accepts `.raw.xz` (and not `.raw`, for some reason) you may want to `xz -T0 -0 disk.raw`.
 - After you boot, you will need to resize the main partition (AFAICT the default size is 10G).